pyquil.wavefunction module¶

 Prints outcome probabilities, ignoring all outcomes with approximately zero probabilities (up to a certain number of decimal digits) and rounding the probabilities to decimal_digits.

-Parameters:
+- Parameters:

 decimal_digits (int) – The number of digits to truncate to.

-Returns:
+- Returns:

 A dict with outcomes as keys and probabilities as values.

-sample_bitstrings(n_samples: int) ndarray[source]
+- sample_bitstrings(n_samples: int) ndarray[source]¶

 Sample bitstrings from the distribution defined by the wavefunction.

-Parameters:
+- Parameters:

 n_samples – The number of bitstrings to sample

-Returns:
+- Returns:

 An array of shape (n_samples, n_qubits)

-static zeros(qubit_num: int) Wavefunction[source]
+- static zeros(qubit_num: int) Wavefunction[source]¶

-Constructs the groundstate wavefunction for a given number of qubits.
+Construct the groundstate wavefunction for a given number of qubits.

-Parameters:
+- Parameters:

 qubit_num

-Returns:
+- Returns:

 A Wavefunction in the ground state